markusjwetzel/laravel-datamapper/README.md

 ## Documentation

-See the [GitHub Page](https://proai.github.io/laravel-datamapper) for a full documentation.
+See the full [Documentation](https://proai.github.io/laravel-datamapper) for more information.

 ## Installation